sjvrijn/mf2/README.md

 ## Installation

-The recommended way to install `mf2` is with Python's `pip`:
+The recommended way to install `mf2` in your (virtual) environment is with Python's `pip`:
 ```
-python3 -m pip install --user mf2
+pip install mf2
 ```
 or alternatively using `conda`:
 ```